loubnabnl/santacoder-finetuning/README.md

 ## Fine-tuning SantaCoder

 ### Setup & Fine-Tuning with The Stack
-We provide code to fine-tune the pre-trained [SantaCoder](https://huggingface.co/bigcode/santacoder) model on one of the languages of [The Stack](https://huggingface.co/bigcode/the-stack) dataset.
+We provide code to fine-tune the pre-trained [SantaCoder](https://huggingface.co/bigcode/santacoder) model on one of the languages of [The Stack](https://huggingface.co/bigcode/the-stack) dataset (after [near-deduplication](https://huggingface.co/datasets/bigcode/the-stack-dedup)).
 The code can be adapted to fine-tune on other code datasets.
 The model has 1B parameters, you can use a local machine with a GPU or train in Google Colab.

 You can use the `run_stack.py` script to run the fine-tuning on a local machine, it allows you to launch training using the command line and launch training on multiple GPUs.